mesosphere/dcos-kubernetes-quickstart/README.md

 ## Documents

+For more details, please see the [docs folder](docs) as well was the official [service docs](https://docs.mesosphere.com/service-docs/beta-kubernetes/0.3.0-1.7.10-beta)

 ## Community
 Get help and connect with other users on the [mailing list](https://groups.google.com/a/dcos.io/forum/#!forum/kubernetes) or on DC/OS community [Slack](http://chat.dcos.io/) in the #kubernetes channel.

 ## Roadmap